Learning from True-False Labels via Multi-modal Prompt Retrieving: Method

 where $N_F$ and $N_T$ denote the number of instances with binary TFL $s=0$ and $s=1$.
-Then, we can learn a multi-class classifier $f(x): x \rightarrow\{1, \ldots, K\}$ by minimizing the proposed empirical approximation of the risk-consistent estimator in Eq \eqref{eq5}.
+Then, we can learn a multi-class classifier $f(x): x \rightarrow\{1, \ldots, K\}$ by minimizing the proposed empirical approximation of the risk-consistent estimator in Eq \eqref{eq5}. \end{remark}

-\subsection{Multi-modal prompt retrieving}
+\subsection{Multi-modal Prompt Retrieving}

 In this section, we introduce a convolutional-based \textbf{M}ulti-modal \textbf{P}rompt \textbf{R}etrieving (MPR) method to bridge the gap between the knowledge of VLMs and target learning tasks.
+MPR supplements discriminative features from weakly supervised data through cross-modal retrieval, reducing learning complexity while improving model robustness.
 Specifically, we retrieve visual and textual embeddings by learning a convolutional-based prompt network on top of CLIP.
+The learnable convolutional network retrieves domain-aware embeddings (e.g., culinary textures in Food-101), addressing CLIP's generic prompt limitations.

 The overall architecture of the MPR is shown in Figure \ref{fig2}.
 Note that the base models of CLIP\cite{CLIP} is frozen in the entire training process.
 MPR is comprised of two distinct components, \textbf{T}extual \textbf{P}rompt \textbf{R}etrieving (TPR) and \textbf{V}isual \textbf{P}rompt \textbf{R}etrieving (VPR).
 They share one convolutional-based prompt network for prompt retrieving.